Robert O'Hara Burke

 Robert O'Hara Burke (6 May 1821 – c.
 28 June 1861) was an Irish soldier and police officer who achieved fame as an Australian explorer.
 He was the leader of the ill-fated Burke and Wills expedition, which was the first expedition to cross Australia from south to north, finding a route across the continent from the settled areas of Victoria to the Gulf of Carpentaria.
 The expedition party was well equipped, but Burke was not experienced in bushcraft.
-A Royal Commission report conducted upon the failure of the expedition was a censure of Burke's judgement.
+A Commission of Inquiry held by the Government of Victoria to investigate the failure of the expedition was a censure of Burke's judgement.

 Early years

-Burke was born in St Clerens, County Galway, Ireland in May 1821.
+Burke was born in St Clerans, near the village of Craughwell, County Galway, Ireland in May 1821.
 He was the second of three sons of James Hardiman Burke (1788 – January 1854), an officer in the British army 7th Royal Fusiliers, and Anne Louisa Burke née O'Hara (married 1817, d.1844).

-Robert O'Hara was one of seven children;
+Robert O'Hara was one of seven children: